Masterclass Schedule

 No experience necessary!
 Mastering the art of waving will enhance your body control and elevate your dance repertoire with captivating, illusionary movements.

-Lalah Hazelwood
+Lalah Ayan

 Level: Open Level